SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

     it down by removing mods.
 Only then should you report the error.
 If the error occurs while only non Sponge mods are present try removing Sponge.
 If the error persists its not related to Sponge.
 Its usually a good idea to report bugs to the mod authors first as they have good knowledge of the parts of code they are working with.
 However you can always contact us through IRC or other means.
+Please provide logs for bug reports, if possible.

 Nasty bugs: Minecraft modding uses some advanced technics such as Mixins and ClassLoaderTransformations, which means that although a Minecraft class has been reported as the cause, it does not mean the code executed inside is from